Preserve And Share Your Old Photo Albums & Scrapbooks

 Now the original album has been safely preserved, a new and improved version has been created, and, best of all, our friends love both of them!

-Note: I initially wrote this blog post about a year ago.
-Since then the husband of this couple has passed away from Covid.
-I recently was able to see the wife and she told me how precious it was to her that I had done this work for her.
-This is a true of examples of my tag line “making memories matter.”
+About a year after this project was completed, the husband of this couple sadly passed away.
+I recently saw the wife and she told me how precious it was to her that I had done this work for her.
+This is a true example of “making memories matter.”

 I’ve mentioned before on this blog that my family goes to the beach every summer and has done so almost every year since I was 5.
 It’s a special tradition for us, and over the years we have taken hundreds, probably thousands of photos, from these vacations.